Recent discussion topics at the group include:

 Become a member of Merton Mencap.
 Find out more.

 We are an independent group of family carers of adults with a learning disability who live in Merton.

 Our group is open to all family carers, whether your relative lives at home with you, in residential care, supported living or independently.

-Our aim is to make sure the views of carers are heard and to improve to the quality of life for adults with a learning disability and their family carers in Merton.
+We try to make sure the views of carers are heard, and aim to improve the quality of life for adults with a learning disability and their families in Merton.